stonecharioteer/blog/resume/resume.rst

   engineering pipelines involving proprietary software and protocols.
 * Designed the system interaction and data pipelines for a large-scale application that submits HPC jobs to servers placed across the world.
+* Conducted annual training in Python and Data Analytics for Mechanical Engineers.

 -------------------------------
 Flipkart Internet Pvt.
 Ltd.